 |Number of active cases in Long-Term Care (St. Joseph’s Villa)||0|

 |Number of active cases in Complex Continuing Care (Hospital)||4|

 What precautions is St. Joseph’s Continuing Care Centre taking to keep my loved one safe?

-- All staff in the facility are to wear a mask at all times.
+- Anyone entering the facility is required to wear a mask at all times.

-- All large group activities have been suspended until further notice.
+- Group activities will be restricted until further notice.

 How can families continue to support their loved ones during this difficult period?

 Families may prepare special care packages and letters for their loved ones.
 We recommend that pick-up/drop-offs be limited to one per week and coordinated between the hours of 8:00am and 4:00pm, Monday to Friday.
 Additionally, telephone calls, the use of videoconferencing via Facebook Messenger, Skype and Meet is encouraged and can be facilitated with the help of staff upon request by sending an email to email@example.com.

 How can families get an update on their loved ones?

 Families who are unsuccessful in reaching the nursing station for an update on their loved ones may contact the office of Patient/Resident and Family Relations at 613-933-6040 x 22370 (CCC) or ext.
 22106 (LTC).
 Families may leave a message on the confidential voicemail and expect a return call within 24 hours of reception (Monday to Friday).